-On June 6, 2018, the unsuccessful applicant in Region C sent a letter to the Gaming Commission requesting that the Gaming Commission reconsider its unsuccessful application filed in 2015 and denied by the Gaming Commission on April 28, 2016.
+On April 28, 2016, the Gaming Commission voted to deny an application for a Category 1 license in Region C. On June 6, 2018, the unsuccessful applicant in Region C sent a letter to the Gaming Commission requesting that the Gaming Commission reconsider its unsuccessful application.
 The Gaming Commission acknowledged the applicant's letter at its July 26, 2018 meeting and subsequently requested public comments on the issues raised therein.
 The comment period concluded on November 30, 2018.
 The Gaming Commission is reviewing comments and considering next steps.